 What happens in therapy?

+You and your therapist may investigate something once or return to it many times, as other aspects of the one thing come to light suggesting a wider impact.
 The more we explore how something is and how it links the past to the present the more we can consider its impact as well as what the future may hold if we make no changes.
-You and your therapist may investigate something once or return to it many times, as other aspects of the one thing come to light suggesting a wider impact.

 Wherever you start and then take the session it is part of the therapist’s role to listen very carefully to what you're saying and uncover with you the deeper meaning and connections to other areas in your life beyond that of the current situation and the impact of these on you.
-Awareness is the first step on the pathway of change.
+We treat awareness as the first step on the pathway of change.